-Orcs Must Die!
-2 is murder at its most gleeful.
+Serving up virtual murder at its most gleeful,Orcs Must Die!
+2is one of the best co-op games on PC.
 Limbs fly high as blades swing out from wall traps triggered by the hordes that storm your castle’s corridors, and flesh melts as acid rains down.
 The cartoon chaos almost disguises the vast number of tactics that Orcs Must Die!
 2 demands.

 There’s a lot to think about.
-Before each wave of orcs stampedes through your halls you have time to set up your traps and purchase new machines of death.
-With a second player involved you essentially have two inventories, as each player can purchase different traps to create two complementary loadouts.
+Before each wave of orcs stampedes through your halls, you have time to set up your traps and purchase new machines of death.
+With a second player involved you essentially have two inventories, as each player can purchase different traps to create two complementary load-outs.

 Orcs Must Die!
 2 doesn’t ease up with two players though, as it forces you to split up as enemies swarm from two entry points; a great move to ensure that both players are integral to achieving victory.